What is an Ambulatory Wheelchair User?

 How should I react if I see a wheelchair user stand up?

 React exactly as you would if they stayed seated: with respect.
-Their ability to stand for a moment does not negate their impairment, health-condition or their need for a mobility aid.
+Their ability to stand for a moment does not negate their health condition, their identity, or their need for a mobility aid.

 Does Sociability only map places for full-time wheelchair users?

 Not at all.
-Our detailed accessibility information is designed for everyone, including ambulatory users, those with non-visible disabilities, and people using canes or walkers who need to plan their energy expenditure.
+Our detailed accessibility information is designed for everyone, including ambulatory users, those with non-visible or non-apparent disabilities, and people using canes or walkers who need to plan their energy expenditure.

 Whether you are a full-time wheelchair user, an ambulatory user, or someone whose access needs change day to day, Sociability is designed for you.

-Download the app to find venues with detailed information on walking distances, seating, lift access, and sensory considerations, so you can decide whether today is a walking day, a chair day, or somewhere in between.
+Download the app to find venues with detailed information such as seating, lift access, and sensory considerations, so you can decide whether today is a walking day, a chair day, or somewhere in between.

 Sign up to Beyond Compliance, our newsletter on accessibility and inclusion.